Feedlot Research Facilities at Nance Ranch.

 The faculty at WTAMU are nationally recognized.
 Numerous federally funded projects are in progress.
 Studies are ongoing on food safety, aquifer quality, odor control, energy production byproducts, beef production, plant and soil science, agricultural economics, and much more.
 You can be a part of this exciting enterprise.

-All of our students pursuing a doctoral degree recieve university support.
-Some opportunities are available to teach undergraduate students and other opportunities are availble to work with faculty in research.
+All of our students pursuing a doctoral degree receive university support.
+Some opportunities are available to teach undergraduate students and other opportunities are available to work with faculty in research.

 We recognize we are a young program.
 However, we are proud of the fact that 100% of our graduates have jobs working in the field of agriculture as professors and scientists.